If your business is registered for VAT, you’ve probably heard all about Making Tax Digital (MTD), and MTD for VAT in particular.

 Introduced in April 2019, it affected all VAT-registered businesses over the VAT threshold (currently £85,000).

-In April 2022, MTD for VAT will apply to all VAT-registered businesses.
-This includes businesses that are voluntarily registered for VAT.
+But now, MTD for VAT applies to all VAT-registered businesses.
+This includes businesses that are voluntarily registered for VAT and under the threshold.

-In other words, all VAT businesses both below and above the registration threshold will have to store their VAT accounting records digitally, and use compatible software for their VAT accounting.
+They must store their VAT accounting records digitally and use compatible software for their VAT accounting.

 MTD for VAT provides an opportunity to revolutionise your accounting.

 By switching to software, or updating your current software to be compliant, you can both modernise and take advantage of the latest technologies.